c1au6i0/labor/README.md

 The goal of `laboR` is to keep your project folder tidy\!

-It reminds you to document new folders and datasets, it keeps the project folder organized, it transforms notebooks in scripts, and sync it with local folders or dropbox.
+It reminds you to document new datasets, it keeps the project folder organized, and sync with local and dropbox folder.

 **This package is underdevelopment**